How GovHK Can be Accessed via Assistive Tools for the Visually Impaired

 What Screen Readers Do

 A screen reader is an audio computer program that reads out the content displayed on a computer screen for visually impaired people.
 The reader can also output the content to Braille.
-In Hong Kong, two of the common screen readers are:
+In Hong Kong, three of the common screen readers are:

-- Windows Light
+• Windows Light

 Using Screen Readers on GovHK